hongtao021022/hongtao021022.github.io/_pages/about.md

 - **Mathematical Model**
   *Design of Investment Risk Control Model for Securities Market Based on Market Factors*
     - This is one of the works which we completed during the Mathematical Model competitions.

+  *Global Pet Industry Insights: ARIMA-Based Forecasting of Pet Food Demand and Strategic Implications*
+    - This is my paper for the mathematical modeling competition——Asia-Pacific Mathematical Modeling Competition (contest in English)

 - **Conference Papers**
   *NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation*